vazudevan/notify-reboot-to-nagios/README.md

 * In nagios, each host needs to be configured in a seperate file with the file name same as nagios host_name directive

 # Constraints
-* Currently works with individual file for each configured host in nagios.
+* Currently works only with individual file for each configured host in nagios.